Pulsed dye laser

 Is a Pulse Dye Laser right for me?

-Pulse Dye Laser treatment is very effective for reducing the darkness of vascularised lesions.
-It is important that you form understand the compromise between benefit and potential risk of any treatment you choose to undertake.
+Pulse Dye Laser treatment on Harley Street, Elstree and Northwood is very effective for reducing the darkness of vascularised lesions.
+It is important that you firmly understand the compromise between benefit and potential risk of any treatment you choose to undertake.
 You should make sure your doctor is aware if you:

 - Are pregnant